Project Setup Commands

 FlagDescription

--p, --project-nameName for the new project
+-p, --project-nameName for the new project (required for a new project when using --non-interactive).

--w, --workflow-nameName for the new workflow
+-w, --workflow-nameName for the new workflow.

 Interactive mode (recommended):